 drip irrigation — a process in which water is directly applied to the roots of a plant through the use of a drip, trickle, or microspray

-drought — a long period of time with little or no rain that results in a shortage of water
+drought (drout) — a long period of time with little or no rain

-estuary — a place where freshwater and salt water meet and mix, such as bays, lagoons, or saltwater marshes
+estuary (ES – chew – air – ee) — a body of water where freshwater and salt water meet and mix

-fertilize — adding a chemical substance to enrich the soil for better plant growth
+fertilize (fert-eh-lie-zer) — adding a chemical substance to enrich the soil for better plant growth

-flood — the overflow of too much water onto an area that is normally dry
+flood (FLUHD) — the overflow of too much water onto an area that is normally dry

-Floridan aquifer — a source of drinking water in most of Florida; one of the largest aquifers in the United States
+Floridan aquifer (floor-eh-dan OCK-wuh-fer) — a source of drinking water in most of Florida; one of the largest aquifers in the United States

 freshwater — water that has a low amount of salt and minerals